shunkakinoki/pitch/src/en/004-github-app-subscription/index.md

 ---

-Github Apps are becoming an essential part of development More & More Useful Applications are introduced to the ecosystem It is truyly the future of software development.
+## Mission

+Democratize, Bundle, and Popularize `Github Apps`

 ---

-Problems
+## Problem

-- They are not bundled together, leading to high-cost
+- `Github Apps` are not bundled together, leading to high-cost for each subscription
 - Best Practices(Apps) can not be implemented easily
-- No Visual Way to observe the performance of each
+- No single integrated platform for them

 ---

-Features
+## Solution

-- Bundled Together at a Low Price
+- Bundled Subscription Together at a Low Price
-- Implement the Very Best Essential Apps
+- Establish the Best Practices
-- (Future) Complete With Github Actions Implementation
+- (Future) Complete With Github Actions Implementation for Enhanced DevOps